fenago/learn-java-12-programming/lab_guide/Lab_1.md

     runs on high-end secure microcontrollers.

 So, to install Java means to install JDK, which also means to install Java platform on one of the listed editions.
-In this book, we are going to talk about and use only Java SE.
+In this course, we are going to talk about and use only Java SE.

 <h2><span style="color:red;">Note:</span></h2>